 Sowmya started her venture with Madeleine Sears.
 “When you are alone your capability for action is limited,” she says.
 Things changed when the team started expanding.
 “The mathematics of teams is that 1+1=3, meaning that when people support each other they can more than double the results they would get individually,” she says.

-- Train and educate yoga therapists in utilizing yoga for social and inner transformation.
+- Train and educate yoga therapists to utilize yoga for social and inner transformation.

 - Implement sustainable yoga programs with communities in vulnerable conditions.

-- Act as an agent between yoga therapists and communities in vulnerable conditions.
+- Act as an agent between yoga therapists and communities.

-- Create economic opportunities for communities with conscious yoga products.
+- Create economic opportunities for communities with yoga products.

-To empower and enhance the lives of individuals and communities in vulnerable communities through yoga and holistic practices.
+To empower communities in vulnerable communities through yoga.

-- Sangha/ Conscious Community: Sangha: We do this service as a team.
-We support one another, and we find support from our team of therapists, administrative and other members, and from participants.
-All parts are required for Prafull Oorja to be successful in developing its vision.
+- Sangha— We do this service as a team.
+All parts are required for Prafull Oorja to be successful in developing its vision and carrying out the mission.

-- Karuna: A feeling of compassion and empathy should always guide our work, recognizing ourselves in the “other”.
+- Karuna— A feeling of love, compassion and empathy guides our service.

 Prafull Oorja Leadership